belarte/git-tutorial/sections/branching.md

 Merging branches is done with the `merge` command.
 By default, it takes a branch as the argument, and will merge said branch to the current one.
 Merging is only possible if the working copy is clear, meaning there cannot be modified or uncommitted files.
 You either need to commit said changes, stash them or revert them.

+The following listing describes how to use the `merge` command.

 ```shell
 git merge <branch>   # Merge given branch to with the current one